SupplyChainSimulation/SupplyNetPy/docs/ten_min.md

 supplier1 = scm.Supplier(ID="S1", name="Supplier 1", capacity=600,
                          initial_level=600, inventory_holding_cost=1)
 ~~~

+The supplier's behavior is to mine or extract the raw material and make it available for the manufacturer by maintaining an inventory.
+By default, the supplier is assumed to be associated with mining a single raw material and has infinite access to it.

 Let us create a manufacturing node and a distributor node in the supply chain network.
 These can be created with parameters quite similar to those above.
 These nodes take a `Product` as a parameter, which is produced by the `Manufacturer` and stored by `InventoryNode`.
 If no product object is passed, they will be initialized with a `default_product`.
 The `dafult_product` is configured to include manufacturing costs, time to manufacture, sell price, buy price, and number of units produced per cycle initialized to some values.
 We can check the parameter values by running `scm.default_product.get_info()` instruction.
 We can reconfigure the default product or create a new one.